 ATTENDANCE POLICY

-Any students arriving at the classroom after the school bell rings at 8:00 a.m. is considered tardy.
-All tardy students must report to the office for an admit slip before attending class.
+Compulsory attendance law requires children between the ages of seven and 18 years to attend school.

 Parents need to notify the school prior to 9:00 a.m. on the day of the absence.
 If no contact has been made by 9:00 a.m. the office will attempt to contact the parents.
 Any absence in which the school is not contacted prior to or the day of the absence will be counted as unexcused.

-After three (3) consecutive unexcused absences or a total of five (5) unexcused absences in a semester truancy procedures will be initiated.
-If this situation occurs the parent will receive information from the school office explaining truancies.
+In compliance with state law, students are considered truant after three (3) consecutive unexcused absences, five (5) unexcused absences in one semester or seven (7) unexcused absences in one school year.
+If this situation occurs, the parent will receive information from the school office explaining truancies.
 This information will also be given to the proper authorities.

 A full day attendance will be counted if a student arrives to school before 10:00 a.m. or leaves after 2:00 p.m.
 Students arriving at school after 10:00 a.m. or leaving before 2:00 p.m. will be counted a half day of attendance.